-- Completion certificate downloaded at completion of the course
+- Certificate downloaded at completion of the course

 - CPD certified statement downloaded at completion of the course

-- Evidenced based leaning statement downloaded at completion of the course
+- Evidence-based learning statement downloaded at completion of the course

-- Start and stop the course whenever you want and return to where you left off
+- The ability to start and stop the course as needed and to return to where you left off

 - Access to courses for 8 months, even after completion, to keep skills fresh